nrwl/nx/docs/blog/2024-02-15-launch-week-recap.md

 Be sure to also checkout the [blog post from Isaac on Nx Agents](/blog/fast-effortless-ci), including explanations of exclusive features like auto-detection and retrying for flaky tasks and automatically splitting lengthy end-to-end tests!

-You can [signup for Nx Agents NOW](https://nx.app/products/agents#content), and find out [more of the details in our docs](/ci/features/distribute-task-execution)!
+You can find out [more of the details in our docs](/ci/features/distribute-task-execution)!

 Rares and Altan are on the team building Nx Cloud, and during the conference, they dove deeper into some of these topics: